Pacific Debt Relief Company Logo

 You can submit your response in one of two ways:

-1. Hire a Consumer Lawyer - They can handle drafting and filing your answer for you properly.
+• Hire a Consumer Lawyer - They can handle drafting and filing your answer for you properly.
 This takes the burden off your plate.
 Look for lawyers experienced in defending consumer debt collection cases.

-2. File Your Response Using Court Forms - If hiring a lawyer is not feasible, your court's website should have instructions and any required forms to help you submit an answer.
+• File Your Response Using Court Forms - If hiring a lawyer is not feasible, your court's website should have instructions and any required forms to help you submit an answer.
 Make sure to follow all directions closely to avoid procedural errors.
 You'll likely have to pay a small filing fee unless you obtain a fee waiver due to low income.

 Your written response needs to directly address each claim made and admit, deny, or explain your defense to each.
 Make sure to assert any affirmative defenses like expired debt or identity theft.
-Evidence helps strengthen your case but is usually not required at this stage.
+In a credit card lawsuit, evidence helps strengthen your case but is usually not required at this stage.
+Responding on time and accurately is critical as it keeps the legal ball in your court.
+Don't make it easy for the credit card company by ignoring this important step.

 Raise Affirmative Defenses

 A key part of responding to a credit card lawsuit is raising affirmative defenses in your answer.
 Affirmative defenses refer to any facts or legal arguments you present to defeat the plaintiff's claim.
-They provide reasons why you should not be held liable for the debt and the case should be dismissed in your favor.
+They explain why you should not be held liable for the debt and the case should be dismissed in your favor.

 Some examples of common affirmative defenses in debt collection cases include: